migalmoreno/nx-router/README.md

                    '(("https://picuki.com/profile/" . (not ".*/tv/.*" ".*/reels/.*"))
                      ("https://pickuki.com/media/\\1" . ".*/p/(.*)")))

-Redirect all TikTok requests except the index path, videos, or usernames to <https://tok.artemislena.eu/@placeholder/video/>, and redirect the rest of routes to <https://tok.artemislena.eu/\\1>, where the replacement string `\\1` will be replaced by everything following the original hostname in the URL.
+Redirect all TikTok requests except the index path, videos, or usernames to <https://tok.artemislena.eu/@placeholder/video/>, and redirect the rest of routes to <https://tok.artemislena.eu/\\1>, where the replacement string `\\1` will be interpolated with everything following the route's hostname.
 Additionally, block all the routes except those that contain the `.*/video/.*` or the `.*/t/.*` regexps.

     (list
      (make-instance 'router:redirector